zxer0/jess-docs/README.md

 - mass adding children
 - add new top level spec and add child and add parent need to re render stuff.. correctly
 - add 'ticketed' as a thing to filter by
+- confirmation on delete - "you sure? this will delete the following specs..."